 The trek starts and ends in the same location which means you don't have to worry about relocating your car or working out the public transport in between trailheads.

 This traverse does include multiple via ferratas so you will definitely need to pack full ferrata gear and know how to use it.
-I plan on writing the complete packing guide for multiday hikes in the Dolomites very soon!
+I have written a complete packing guide for hut to hut treks as well as the beginner's guide to via ferrata climbing in the Italian Dolomites.
+Make sure to check out those articles!

 Where does the Dolomiti Brenta traverse start?